Skip to content

 FPGA Implementation (Altera)

-After the design has been tested in simulation, the next step is to test the design on the actual hardware.
-This involves synthesizing the design, generating a bitstream, and then programming the FPGA and SPI flash memory.
-This guide assumes you use a Linux (tested Ubuntu 25.04) system, with Quartus prime (tested 2025.1 lite) installed.
+After the design has been tested in simulation, the next step is to synthesize it for the actual hardware.
+This involves generating a bitstream and programming the FPGA and SPI flash memory.
+This guide assumes Linux (tested Ubuntu 25.04) with Quartus Prime installed (tested 2025.1 Lite).

-After installing Quartus Prime, you need to make sure that Quartus Prime can access the JTAG programmer.
-I use a cheap Chinese USB-Blaster clone, which does not work out of the box on linux.
-To fix this, I had to do the following:
+After installing Quartus Prime, you need to make sure it can access the JTAG programmer.
+I use a cheap Chinese USB-Blaster clone, which does not work out of the box on Linux.
+To fix this:

 sudo apt install libudev-dev libhidapi-dev